 Applying is as easy as 1, 2, 3!

-Step 1 - Apply OnlineThis year, for the first time, we will be using an online application which has been separated into four parts.
+Step 1 - Apply OnlineThe online application is separated into four parts.
 Before beginning the application, the teen and their parents should download and/or print and read the TEEN FAMILY HANDBOOK to learn about the Cyprus Friendship Programme in more detail.

 PART 1 - TO BE COMPLETED BY THE TEEN